ncasedockerci/azure-docs/articles/machine-learning/concept-compute-target.md

 To learn more about isolation, see [Isolation in the Azure public cloud](../security/fundamentals/isolation-choices.md).

-## Unmanaged compute
+## Unmanned compute

-An unmanaged compute target is *not* managed by Azure Machine Learning.
+An unmanned compute target is *not* managed by Azure Machine Learning.
 You create this type of compute target outside Azure Machine Learning and then attach it to your workspace.
-Unmanaged compute resources can require additional steps for you to maintain or to improve performance for machine learning workloads.
+Unmanned compute resources can require additional steps for you to maintain or to improve performance for machine learning workloads.

 ## Next steps